Tourists feel the heat of tense Israeli-Turkish ties

 "They told us to stand in the corner -- to humiliate us as much as possible," she told Israel Radio.

 Orit said the passengers were taken away for strip searches before being allowed to board a flight to Israel at the last minute.
-"We were all traumatised," she said.
+"We were all traumatized," she said.

 There was no immediate comment from Turkish authorities.